grafana/grafana/docs/sources/enterprise/request-security.md

 ### Deny list

-Any request to a host or IP on the deny-list will be blocked.
+Any request to a hostname or IP address on the deny-list is denied.

 ### Allow list